King Meets Spain Monarch, Discusses Need For Ceasefire In Gaza

-His Majesty stressed the need to protect civilians and ensure the sustained delivery of humanitarian assistance to Gaza.
+His Majesty stressed the need to protect civilians and ensure the sustained delivery of humanitarian assistance to Gaza, according to a Royal Court statement.

 The King warned of the worsening humanitarian catastrophe in Gaza, calling on the international community to take action to end the siege and prevent the obstruction of the work of international relief agencies.